Introduction of the most rare diseases in the world

 Psychological and Emotional Effects

-Economic Implications of Rare Diseases
+Economic Effects of Rare Diseases

 The financial impact of a rare disease can be overwhelming for many families.
 It is not unusual for medical treatments, medications, and ongoing care to cost a great deal of money.